-Cashier’s checks, which are guaranteed by the bank, these checks are used for special kinds of transactions.
+Guaranteed by the bank, these checks are used for special kinds of transactions.
 They are typically a faster and more secure way to make a payment than using a credit card or writing a personal check.
 You may need to use one when you’re making a large purchase, putting a downpayment on a home, or completing another major transaction.

 Here’s the lowdown.